 - To see their students go on to university and find prosperous, meaningful work;

 - To create economic growth and health awareness in Kisamis through generations of confident, educated young adults who are motivated to give back to their homeland.

 Namelok Junior Academy exists because families in the village of Kisamis believe children are the future.
 They know that educating their youth with nothing is better than giving into illiteracy, boredom, and hopelessness.
-In less than two years, nearly a hundred students are learning to read and write, opening their eyes to the world and all its possibilities.
+Now, nearly a hundred students have learned to read and write, and their eyes are opening to the world and all its possibilities.

 In order for Namelok to achieve government recognition, we have been focusing on the construction of 5 classrooms, a kitchen, a bathroom, and a sports field with equipment.
 This was the school’s immediate wish list upon opening in 2010, and over the past six years we’ve built 5 classrooms and a kitchen, in addition to sending books, starting a lunch program, and hosting an annual writing competition.